rxdt/HBProject/README.md

-A test program in Python for a potential Hackbright project that works as a static code analyzer of public GitHub repos in order to seek out security vulnerabilities.
+This was a test program written in Python for a potential Hackbright project.
+This would have been a static code analyzer of public GitHub repos that seeks out security vulnerabilities.
+It will be implemented eventually.